-Author of the dossier that secured Mumbai’s Victorian Gothic and Art Deco Ensembles’ UNESCO inscription, Abha Narain Lambah in conversation with Atul Kumar on her inspiring journey as a leading conservation architect.
-In this part, discover Abha’s journey to Mumbai and her role in the latest UNESCO inscription.
+Shortly after her dossier helped Mumbai secure a UNESCO inscription for its ‘Victorian Gothic and Art Deco Ensembles’ in 2018, Abha Narain Lambah had a candid conversation with Atul Kumar on her inspiring journey as a leading conservation architect.
+In this, the first of a two-part interview, discover Abha’s move to Mumbai and the making of that triumphant dossier.

 Abha: I studied Architecture at the School of Planning and Architecture in Delhi, and, after that, I did my Masters also in Delhi.
-Halfway through my Masters, I got married, and I came to Bombay.
+Halfway through my Masters, I got married and came to Bombay.
 I was still due to write my thesis, and I got married.
 My husband and I decided that he would move from New York and I would move from Delhi, and we would settle in Bombay.
 And, we never moved out!

 I have so many people to thank for through this journey.
 I remember I was eating a seafood meal for lunch with my husband at Mahesh Lunch Home.
 On the table next to me, I noticed a gentleman who was animatedly talking about the history of Bombay to two British people who were probably from the High Commission.
-I randomly picked up, and I listened because it was such an interesting bit of Bombay’s history.
-Then, I went for a job interview as an architect, and it turned out to be Rahul Mehrotra.
+I randomly picked up on the conversation, and I listened because it was such an interesting bit about Bombay’s history.
+Then, I went for a job interview as an architect, and it turned out the gentleman from the restaurant was Rahul Mehrotra.
 I worked with Rahul as a consultant, and helped set up the Bombay Collaborative.
 I got involved because the Bombay Collaborative did not have a qualified Conservation Architect, and I brought that.
 And then, I met Sharada Dwivedi.
 I think she was sort of my greatest mentor/friend/critic.
 Even now, I miss my morning phone calls with Sharada.
 We would begin with really exciting news, and then vent our frustration about babus who did not care about this city.
 She co-wrote the first tentative document, the rough draft that we first submitted to put Bombay on the tentative map.
 I still remember calling her from Delhi when it got approved, and saying, “Sharada, our tentative dossier is going through.”
 She had a sore throat that day, and she said, “Okay, come over when you are back.”
 And she passed away the very next day.
 So, I miss her the most through this journey as she gave off so much of her own knowledge and archival research to me on this project.
 We both really fought for this project.

-“… as a practitioner and an architect, I get really disappointed and frustrated at this monument centric approach that we have always had as a nation.”
+“… as a practitioner and an architect, I get really disappointed and frustrated at this monument-centric approach that we have always had as a nation.”

 The city and the entire nation is celebrating the inscription.
 However, few individuals are actually aware of the sheer amount of work invested in creating that impeccable dossier.
 It involved archival research, individual surveys, compilation, and intense writing.
 The quality of input and the attention to detail is simply impressive.
 Can you give readers an appreciation of how much time and effort went into this from you and your team?
 Who all supported you in this endeavour?

-Secondly, I think it couldn’t have happened without Sharada Dwivedi not sharing her entire archival research, and putting it at my disposal.
-I mean, I owe such a huge debt to Sharada for this because the entire chapter 2B which is the history section was entirely her baby.
+Secondly, I think it couldn’t have happened without Sharada Dwivedi sharing her entire archival research, and putting it at my disposal.
+I owe such a huge debt to Sharada for this because the entire chapter 2B which is the history section was entirely her baby.
 Obviously, that itself is such a vast and deep compendium of historical archives of Bombay that you could not possibly find fault in something like that.
 Thirdly, Neha Parulekar, for example, in my team who joined as a young architect fresh out of college who has now worked on this project for four years.
-We were all driven by this fact that we really have to give a quality piece because we won’t get the kind of government push that normally like a Delhi or an Archaeological Survey of India or like a Ministry of Culture supported project would get.
+We were all driven by this fact that we really have to give a quality piece because we won’t get the kind of government push that normally a Delhi or an Archaeological Survey of India or a Ministry of Culture-supported project would get.
 So, we didn’t want to take chances.

 The documentation of the Deco buildings was done from scratch, and was done entirely for the dossier.
 What we had to do was fill a detailed inventory for every building.
 A lot of those inventories had to be done from scratch, or we had to add a lot of information.
-In fact for a lot of the Deco inventories, Nayana Kathpalia just went through them as a resident to see if there were errors that she could point out.
+In fact, for a lot of the Deco inventories, Nayana Kathpalia just went through them as a resident to see if there were errors that she could point out.
 I think at every point we were just double checking to make sure that there were no errors.

 I think that shows not just in my team.
 When the Japanese mission came or the ICOMOS expert came, you spent so much time taking him around.
 You could have just met him once.
 You didn’t have to spend that much time volunteering to take him to every place.
 Rashid Wadia didn’t have to spend half a day talking to him about the financial history of the city.
 I remember I had written my first (okay not the first but maybe the 10th draft) on OUV which is the statement on outstanding universal value.
 We all had lunch thanks to Cyrus Guzder taking us out for a very good Japanese lunch.
 Then, we all had a whole day session with Cyrus Guzder, Rahul Mehrotra, Shirin Bharucha, Nayana Kathpalia, and myself, along with Richard Engelhardt.
-We were trying to do kind of a charrette where I would put across a paragraph and see it from the point of view whether we could articulate it or just playing devil’s advocate to see if sounded compelling enough.
+We were trying to do a kind of a charrette where I would put across a paragraph and see it from the point of view whether we could articulate it, or just play devil’s advocate to see if it sounded compelling enough.
 We did a whole day’s worth of discussion over just one page in that dossier.
 So, people did give their time and effort.

 “I owe such a huge debt to Sharada Dwivedi for this because the entire chapter 2B which is the history section was entirely her baby.
 Obviously, that itself is such a vast and deep compendium of historical archives of Bombay that you could not possibly find fault in something like that.”

 The quality of your work was self-evident.
 Your dossier was immensely appreciated at the 42nd session of the World Heritage Committee.
 You must have felt hugely validated when country after country was praising the quality of the documentation.
 From Australia to Tanzania, they claimed that they had not seen a dossier like this.
-What was going in your head at the session?
+What was going on in your head at the session?
 How did it feel?